 For me, what’s a little lacking from the Mi Fit app is motivational factors.
 The smart band has a celebratory animation when you hit your daily step goal, the app keeps track of goal completion days but I’d like to see some badges or more complex goal to work towards.

 Whilst it is interesting to see all the health and performance data at first, for a lot of us this soon wears off.
 Give me a reason to keep checking the app Xiaomi!

 Battery life, whilst good, can be a little sporadic.
 Since the number amount of steps I take each day isn’t consistent, neither is the battery life.
 The Mi Band 2 does alert you to a low battery so you aren’t going to lose any data.

 If you’re moderately active like me you should get over a weeks usage from the Mi Band with the (higher battery usage )sleep assistant mode turned on.
 It’s not the 30 days we saw from the Mi Band 1 but we do have the added benefit of a heart-rate monitor and OLED screen.

-Battery life is good, even with expert tracking turned on
+…Great battery-life, even with expert tracking turned on …

 I made some quick notes on the battery life during my first week, but I’ll come back and update this once I’ve been using the band for a couple of months.